pinkskyxx/VTTPFinalProject/README.md

 # **SHANGE**

-SHANGE is a comprehensive Volunteer event management web application that enables
+SHANGE is a comprehensive Volunteer event management web application that enables:
 1. Organisations to create vollunteering events and find suitable volunteers
-2. Users to search, filter, match, and interact with events based on various criteria such as location, type, and mode.
+2. Volunteers to search, filter, match, and interact with events/organisations/other volunteers based on various criteria such as location, type, and mode.

 It is built using modern web technologies and follows best practices to ensure a seamless and secure user experience.